nabeelmsft/percept/adt/apps/TwinsUpdateFunctionApp/README.md

 ## Overview

 In this post we will see how easy it is to consume Azure Digital Twin data using Azure Function through Azure Event Hubs.
+Once the Azure Digital Twin is getting data from IoT devices through Azure IoT Hub, the flow is to read that data in form of Azure Digital Twin graph representation.
+This post addresses how to read Azure Digital Twin data for the down stream systems.

 ## Data Flow